20 Exceptional Event Email Marketing Examples

-The main takeaway from this example is that Apple clearly understands their audience, so much so that this email essentially becomes an inside joke.
+The main takeaway from this example is that Apple clearly understands its audience, so much so that this email essentially becomes an inside joke.
 Because WWDC attracts top developers from around the world, the email speaks to them in their language, turning the event invitation into a command prompt.
-Emails like this prove that the WWDC events team are very familiar with their audience and send messages that their audience would very much appreciate.
+Emails like this prove that the WWDC events team is very familiar with their audience and sends messages that their audience would very much appreciate.

 Key takeaway: Be conscious of your email audience and create emails tailored to their specific perspective, creating a much more personalized feel.

 19) Invision: CTA Placement